scottslowe/learning-tools/kvm-macvtap/README.md

         sudo virsh net-define macvtap.xml

+    Then start the Libvirt network with this command:

+        sudo virsh net-start macvtap-net

 7. **This step is very important!** Set the interface that will be used by this Libvirt network to promiscuous mode:

         sudo ip link set eth1 promisc on